-We tested IT general controls relevant to automated controls and computer-generated information covering access security, program changes, data center and network operations.
+IT general controls relevant to automated computer-generated information covering urity, program changes, data center and erations.

-We assessed relevant controls over data migration in relation to the upgrade of the core banking system during the reporting period.
+ed relevant controls over data migration in the upgrade of the core banking system reporting period.

-We examined computer generated information used in financial reports from relevant applications and key controls over their report logics.
+ed computer generated information used in ports from relevant applications and key er their report logics.

-We performed testing on the key automated controls on significant IT systems relevant to business processes.
+ned testing on the key automated controls nt IT systems relevant to business processes.